full-stack-devs-learn/niantic-2024-07-voyager-charletta/sprint-3/04-file-io/exercises_file-io-exceptions/README.md

 * Display a list of file for the user to choose from
 * Allow the user to select a file
 * Load all assignment data from the file
-* Display the Student name and all assignments ans scores from each file
+* Display the Student name and all assignments and scores from each file

 ## 3: Display student statistics